Retirement lifestyle planning questions

 - Refining expectations is an important part of the financial planning process.

 Planning for retirement should also include how you want to live when you retire.
 Considering the possibilities can help you envision and plan for your retirement lifestyle.
-Remember, people who write down their goals are more likely to achieve them.
+Remember, people who write down their retirement goals are more likely to achieve them.